Building with RAG

 When Not to Use RAG?

-• Simple Q&A: If a model’s internal knowledge suffices, RAG may add complexity with little gain.
+• Simple Q&A: If a model’s internal knowledge is enough, extra retrieval adds unnecessary complexity.

 Practical Use Cases for RAG

-• Legal & Regulatory Research: Lawyers access, cite, and summarize case law, statutes, and contracts.
+• Legal Research: Lawyers access, cite, and summarize laws and case histories.

-• Healthcare: Clinicians surface the latest guidelines, patient records, or clinical studies—safely and with traceable citations.
+• Healthcare: Clinicians retrieve the latest clinical guidelines, patient histories, or studies, complete with references.

 Key Design Principles for RAG

-• Ground Every Answer: Make it easy for users to check, trace, and verify information.
+• Ground All Answers: Make it easy for users to check and verify every claim.

 Conclusion: The RAG Edge

-Are you ready to build the next generation of intelligent, reliable, and transparent AI—powered by Retrieval-Augmented Generation?
+Ready to create intelligent, reliable, and transparent AI powered by Retrieval-Augmented Generation?

 Copyright & Fair Use Notice